vando026/surgeon/docs/1-Paths-to-datasets.md

 import conviva.surgeon.Paths._
 ```

-### Classes

-The idea is the each customer has hourly, daily, or monthly data.
+On Databricks, a customer will have hourly, daily, or monthly data.
 The prupose
 of the `Path` class is to contruct paths to these datasets.

 There are currently three classes each with a `path` method that prints out the
 path as a string.
-These are: `Monthly`, `Daily`, and `Hourly`.
+These classes are: `Monthly`, `Daily`, and `Hourly`.

 To construct the path to the parquet monthly session summary data, using
 February 2023 as an example, use the `Monthly` class: